How to get a mortgage if you have bad credit

 5. Ensure you can afford a mortgage

 A mortgage is a huge commitment – particularly if you have had trouble keeping up with payments in the past.
 Before applying for any mortgage, you need to be sure you can afford the deposit and the mortgage repayments.
 Remember that not owning a home is better than getting a home repossessed.
 A New Homes Mortgage Adviser (NHMA) can help and will take the load of your shoulders.
 They will ensure that you don’t overstretch yourself or get into unnecessary difficulty.
+And don't forget, we have a range of Low Deposit schemes to help you make your next move.

 6. Visit a mortgage broker